Asif Ali Khan |

 I work on the intersection of optimizing compilers and emerging memory/compute architectures.
 If you are interested to do your Bachelor/Master/Diploma thesis in these domains, I could help you in supervising topics similar to the following.
 In case you have a different topic in mind that is related, please feel free to reach out and we will talk about it.

-Emerging non-volatile memory technologies promise to solve the capacity, latency, and energy issues of conventional architecture.
-They, however, have their own limitations.
 In this project, you will work on developing/extending a compiler that hides/mitigate these limitations and exploit the full potential of these novel architectures.
-As a target system, you will work on systems with Racetrack Memories (don't worry if you do not have knowledge of the technology itself).
+As a starting point, you will use one of our in-house developed infrastructures targetting such systems.

 Requirements: Good knowledge of C/C++

-Related work: A recent thesis (MA) and a similar publication
+Related work: A recent thesis (MA) and a publication

 - Optimizing Data Movement in the Memory Hierarchy: